Whether you’re a constant cleaner or a last-minute tidy-upper, knowing a few quick and easy tricks can make the process a whole lot easier.

 Cleaning the bathroom is not how most people want to spend their day, but it has to be done!
 The good news is there’s an easy way to remove soap scum and grime that’s building up inside the shower.

-Fill a dish wand with half vinegar and half dish soap, then get to scrubbing!
+Fill a dish wand with half vinegar and half dish soap, and then get to scrubbing!
 You can also use an old sponge or toothbrush and just dip it into a cup of the same solution.

 14. Clean Your Couch With Baking Soda